How A Food Editor Uses Her 25 Favorite Anti-Inflammatory Foods Daily

 The impact of food on inflammation is clear—but actually incorporating those foods into your daily life can be easier said than done.
 Here are 25 foods that are scientifically proven to help fight inflammation, and how I use them in my daily life:

 New favorite dessert alert: When you're craving something sweet post-dinner, cut an apple into cubes and sauté it a skillet with some ghee, cardamom, cinnamon, a pinch of salt, and a dash of vanilla extract until the apples soften and begin to brown.
-It's like apple pie filling, but it's ready in seconds and is packed with inflammation-fighting ingredients.
+It's like apple pie filling, but it's ready in seconds and apples are packed with strongly antioxidant phytochemicals (like quercetin).

 Arugula is one of my favorite types of greens.
 It has a peppery, bold flavor and is widely available.
+As a bitter green, arugula helps stimulate bile flow in the liver and enhance the body’s natural process of detoxification.
 I love it in salads, but I find that, because of its bite, you want to make sure that salad has really strong flavor and textural elements.
 The perfect way to eat arugula, in my opinion, is in a healthier grilled cheese, with sourdough bread (better for your gut!), pastured cheese, some type of sweet jam or jelly (raspberry chia jam works great), a generous layer of arugula, and a crack of fresh ground pepper and a sprinkle of sea salt.
 I heat it all up in ghee until it's crispy on the outside and the cheese is perfectly melted and then eat the best damn weeknight dinner around.